What is Mid-Side processing?

-Audio effects, such as equalizers, reverbs, etc., which have the ability to alter tone or dynamic of sound are traditionally done in mono or stereo.
+Audio effects, such as equalizers, reverbs, etc., which have the ability to alter the tone or dynamic of sound are traditionally done in mono or stereo.
 This means that any applied process would affect the entire mono/stereo signal of the track.

 In the first place, I have made a short loop with just 5 channels in SoundBridge DAW.
-Furthermore, I will use a FabFilter Q2 equalizer to demonstrate how to use it in order to achieve wider stereo image on certain instruments.
+Furthermore, I will use a FabFilter Q2 equalizer to demonstrate how to use it in order to achieve a wider stereo image on certain instruments.

 ~Loop – unprocessed